EkinUstundag/Real-Time-Voice-Cloning/README.md

 ![step-126000-mel-spectrogram_sample_1](https://user-images.githubusercontent.com/47627265/173053872-a7445c7e-6211-4c44-a0f6-45eb17453bb5.png)

  The output voice was actually similar to my friends voice.
 However it gets mechanical too quickly after 1 or 2 words.
  This is probably because the recordings were not perfect.
-In both my friend's and above recordings there were lots of other voices besides the recording hardware (such as TV or some musical enstruments).
+In both my friend's recordings and recordings in above dataset there were lots of other voices besides the recording hardware (such as TV or some musical enstruments).

  I need better datasets to train.
 In addition, training the vocoder on a specific person can perfect the output if you would like to use it as a TTS.
 However, I would like a Voice-Cloning with a little input like some seconds, not 10 - 15 minutes of voice but I think models used in this repo becoming old.
 So, I will try with newer architectures.